awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-location-feature.md

   + Otherwise, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 **Do I need to use the location feature?**
-You need to use the location feature for players that don't support sticky HTTP redirects, for example, Shaka\.
+You need to use the location feature for players that don't support sticky HTTP redirects\.
 Use the URL provided in the `<Location>` tag for all of your manifest update requests\.

 **Example**
 Example URLs and example `<Location>` tag\.